 Are bed linens and towels provided?

 Mathcamp always provides pillows and blankets.
-In 2019, students should bring their own bed sheets, pillowcases, and towels.
-The beds in the dorm are twin extra long; if you already have x-long fitted sheets, then bring them.
+In 2020, the college will also provide bed sheets, pillowcases, and towels.
+If you wish to bring your own linens, keep in mind that the beds in the dorm are twin extra long; if you already have x-long fitted sheets, then bring them.
 Regular twin sheets will work, too (so you don't have to go out and buy new sheets to come to Mathcamp).

 Is there internet access?

 Yes, there is free (and fast) wireless internet in the dormitory.

 How do names and nicknames work at camp?

 Everybody at camp (even the faculty!) is on a first-name basis, and we will always call you by your preferred name and pronouns.

 Are there camp traditions?

 Indeed there are.
 The alumni who return as campers (and staff!) help pass on both camp culture and the particular activities that recur each year.
 (For example: the Mathcamp alma mater, Nonabelian, is the closing of the Talent Show every summer.)
 And campers start new traditions, too!

 Can I go to church/mosque/temple on the weekend?